Stir-fried tomato and scrambled eggs: Preparation

-The eggs are scrambled, and the tomatoes are sliced into wedges.
+Typically, the eggs are first beaten and slightly undercooked in a hot pan, while tomatoes wedges are sautéed in a separate pan to release their juices.
+Once the tomatoes are softened, the eggs are added into the same pan and stirred-fried with the tomatoes until they are fully set but still moist and soft.

 In Francis Lam's recipe published in The New York Times, the eggs are first cooked, then set aside as the tomatoes are cooked.
 Finally, the eggs are added back to the heat with the tomatoes, and they are stirred together until combined and fully cooked.

 Alternatively, as in J. Kenji López-Alt's version of the dish, the tomatoes are stir fried first for approximately two minutes and salted.
 The eggs are added to the heat next, and the dish is cooked until done to taste.

 Some versions of the dish include ketchup.